tommikaikkonen/zippa/README.md

 - `rightmost(): Zipper`: moves location to the rightmost sibling
 - `root(): Zipper` moves location to the root, applying any changes made
 - `next(): Zipper`: moves location to the next element in depth-first order
-- `prev(): Zipper`: moves location to the previous element in depth-first order.
+- `prev(): Zipper`: moves location to the previous element in depth-first order
 - `isEnd(): boolean`: returns true if zipper has been exhausted by calls to `next()`, otherwise false

 **Modification**